-Assemble log dog pieces as shown below and use water proof grease on threaded handle and "T" handle.
-Attach assembly to the track using the provided nuts & bolts and tighten.
+The sawmill comes equipped with two log dog clamp assemblies.
+Assemble log dog pieces as shown below and use water proof grease on threads.
+Attach assembly to the track using the provided bolts and washers in the end of the round rod.

-Attach log dog assembly to track as shown above with the 4 nuts and bolts provided.
+Attach log dog assembly to track as shown above.
+The rods are secured in place using the 4 nuts and bolts provided.
 Note that there are various locations along the track where this assembly can be bolted.
 Depending on how many track sections are being used, select a log clamp position that will secure the log firmly against the log supports.

 Insert log supports into track cross supports and secure with "T" handles.
-The "T" handle threads should be coated with waterproof grease.
+The "T" handle threads should be coated with grease.
 The sawmill includes two sets of log supports - a short set and a long set.
 The longer set is ideal for larger logs and the shorter set is ideal for small logs and square cants.